Will my Medicare Supplement premiums increase?

-Medicare Supplement premiums will probably increase over time, but the amount and timing depend on several factors.
+Your Medicare Supplement Insurance premiums may increase over time, but the amount and timing depend on several factors.
 Some insurance plans will have increases simply because you’re getting older.

-Insurance companies can raise premiums multiple times throughout the year.
-But Medigap companies try to limit increases to once a year, says Bill Gay, a licensed Medicare insurance agent and owner of Sun Coast Legacy Advisors.
+Medicare Supplement Insurance (Medigap) companies try to limit premium increases to once a year, says Bill Gay, a licensed Medicare insurance agent and owner of Sun Coast Legacy Advisors.

-Despite the limited number of price hikes, several factors affect how premiums will increase.
-They include the plan’s pricing methods, the company’s losses, and the rising cost of Medicare.
+Despite the limited number of price hikes, several factors affect how your premiums may increase including the plan’s pricing methods and the rising cost of Medicare.

-Pricing methods define if and how the monthly premiums will increase as you age.
-Medicare Supplement insurance companies price policies based on one of the following structures:
+Pricing methods define if and how your Medigap monthly premiums will increase as you age.
+Medigap insurance companies price policies based on one of the following structures:

 - Attained-age pricing

 - Issue-age pricing

 Attained-age pricing bases the premium on your current age.
 If you have an attained-age pricing plan, your premium will increase each year.

 Community-rated pricing doesn’t let your age affect your premiums.
 Premiums can increase based on inflation and other factors such as tobacco use.
 If you have a community-rate pricing plan, you would be quoted the same rate as those both younger and older than you.

 Issue-age pricing bases the premium on how old you are when you buy the policy.
 The premium does not increase based on your age, but it can increase for other reasons.